zimolzak/active-learning/Readme.md

 Objective
 ========

-We sought to develop a tool that uses machine/active learning to "extend the reach" of expert lab test annotators, so that the expert doesn't have to enter a decision on each and every row.
+We sought to develop a machine learning tool to "extend the reach" of expert laboratory test adjudicators, so that they do not need to classify each data element manually.

 Materials and Methods